YYTK/learngit/readme.txt

-Git is a distributed version control system 222.
+Git is a distributed version control system.
-Git is free software.
+Git is free software under the GPL.
-66666666666666666